fommil/fpmortals/manuscript/complete.md

 ordering and uniqueness characteristics of the underlying structure: a `OneAnd[ISet, A]` is not a non-empty `ISet`, it is an `ISet` with a guaranteed first element that may also be in the `ISet`.

+## Summary

+In this chapter we have skimmed over the data types that scalaz has to offer.

+It is not necessary to remember everything in this chapter: think of each section as having planted the kernel of an idea in your mind.
+If, in a few months, you find yourself thinking "I remember reading about a data structure that might be useful here" and you return to these pages, we have succeeded.

+The world of functional data structures is an active area of research.
+Academic publications appear regularly with new approaches to old problems.
+If you are the kind of person who would like to contribute back to scalaz, finding a functional data structure to implement would be greatly appreciated.